Pratfall effect

-In social psychology, the pratfall effect is the tendency for interpersonal appeal to change after an individual makes a mistake, depending on the individual's perceived competence.
-In particular, highly competent individuals tend to become more likable after committing mistakes, while average seeming individuals tend to become less likable even if they commit the same mistake.
+In social psychology, the pratfall effect is the tendency for a person's likability to change after making a mistake depending on perceived competence: highly competent individuals tend to become more likable, while average individuals may become less likable for the same error.

 Originally described in 1966 by Elliot Aronson, numerous studies have since been conducted to isolate the effects of gender, self-esteem, and blunder severity on change in appeal and likability.
 Occasionally referred to as the blemishing effect when used as a form of marketing, generalizations of the pratfall effect are often used to explain the counterintuitive benefits drawn from making mistakes.

 Research

-Details of the pratfall effect were first described by Aronson in his experiment testing the effects of a simple blunder on perceived attraction.
-The experimental subjects consisted of male students from the University of Minnesota who would listen to tape recordings of a confederate (actor) pretending to be a contestant for the show College Bowl.
-The tapes contained staged interviews with difficult questions given to a confederate, who plays the role of either an unrealistically knowledgeable individual that almost always answers correctly (92%) or a mediocre one that answers only a few questions correctly (30%).
+The pratfall effect was first described in detail by Aronson, in his 1966 research of a simple blunder's effects on perceived attraction.
+The experimental subjects consisted of male students from the University of Minnesota.
+Participants listened to tape recordings of actors pretending to be contestants on College Bowl, staged interviews with difficult questions given to an actor, who plays the role of either an unrealistically knowledgeable individual who almost always answers correctly (92%) or a mediocre one who answers only a few questions correctly (30%).
 After the questioning, the strong-performing actor admits to a stellar high school career marked with academic and nonacademic successes, while the unremarkable actor describes an ordinary high school career, earning average grades with weak involvement in extracurriculars.
 At the end of the interview, some tapes recorded the actor spilling a cup of coffee and apologizing for doing so, while others omitted this portion to serve as a control.
 Aronson's research found that a knowledgeable blunderer was rated to be more attractive, while the more average ones suffered decreases in their perceived attractiveness.
 Later research inspired by Aronson experimentally defined appeal as a combination of liking and respect and replicated similar results.

-Gender

-Effects of pratfall are most directly applicable to males.
-Women tend to prefer the non-blunderer regardless of gender, and although findings of pratfall cannot be readily generalized to female populations, neither population preferred the mediocre blunderer.
+A research study showed that making a clumsy mistake increases the appeal of an exceptional individual whereas making the same mistake seems to make an average person less attractive.
+Additionally, these findings were anticipated based on the hypothesis that although a mistake helps to humanize someone and boost their appeal, a superior person may be perceived as extraordinary and aloof.

+Sex

+In a 1972 study by Kay Deaux, male participants were swayed more strongly by the pratfall effect than women.

 Severity of pratfall

-Research by Mettee and Wilkins reveals that the severity of pratfall plays a major role on determining attractiveness after a pratfall is committed.
+Research by Mettee and Wilkins reveals that the severity of pratfall plays a major role in determining attractiveness after a pratfall is committed.
 Experimentally, each condition was conveyed by changing the response of the interviewer and blunderer: